Watch a video of an OATH judge explaining this website.

 Hearings are held at the Office of Administrative Trials and Hearings (OATH).
-OATH is a New York City tribunal, located at 40 Rector Street, NYC.
+OATH is a New York City tribunal, 100 Church Street, 12th Floor, New York, NY 10007.
 It is separate from the state court system.
 For directions to OATH please click here.

 OATH is committed to the fair and respectful treatment of all parties that come before it.
 OATH is also committed to fair access to the hearing process for those who do not have an attorney to represent them.

 You are entitled to have an attorney represent you and if you cannot afford an attorney, you may contact OATH at 1-844-628-4692 for information about finding an attorney who may represent you free of charge.
 (See the You May Bring an Attorney section of this website.)

 If you do not speak English, OATH will provide a translator for you on the phone during your pre-hearing conference and also at the hearing.